-The annual British Transport Police Federation Conference took place at the Roxburghe Hotel in Edinburgh on 8-9 March 2016.
+The annual British Transport Police Federation Conference took place at the Hilton Hotel in Cardiff on 21 and 22 March 2017.

 The Annual Federation Conference took place at the Park Inn Hotel, York, on Wednesday 4th March 2015.